Advertiser Disclosure

 Can You Get Your Tax Refund Faster?

 It’s possible to get a tax refund sooner than the average taxpayer.
-And for many people, that earlier payment can make a big difference.
+For many people, earlier payment can make a big difference.
 Receiving your refund sooner can help with emergency expenses or investment returns if you prefer to put the money to work in assets.
 Tax refunds are essentially money you let the IRS borrow without receiving interest, so it is a good idea to get it back as quickly as possible.
-These strategies will help.
+These tax tips will help.

 File Early

 Filing your taxes early means fewer taxpayers stand between you and your refund.
-Most people file their taxes near the deadline, which creates more delays for that group.
-Filing taxes earlier is like missing rush hour traffic.
+Most people file their returns near the April tax deadline, which creates more delays for that group.
+Filing taxes earlier is like missing rush hour traffic, which is good news for early filers.
 Getting a head start gives you a clearer road and path to a tax refund.
-Documenting your expenses at the end of the year and knowing which forms you need can help you feel your taxes earlier.
+Documenting your expenses at the end of the year and knowing which forms you need can help you file your taxes earlier.

 File Electronically

-Filing your taxes electronically will help you get a refund quicker than filing paper tax forms.
-The electronic copy automatically goes to the IRS upon completion, while the paper copy has to get mailed first.
+Filing your taxes electronically will give you faster access to your refund than mail delivery.
+The electronic copy automatically goes to the IRS upon completion, while the paper copy has to be mailed first.
 You can get a paper check a month earlier if you submit an E-File instead of a paper file.

 Prepare and Check Your Tax Data

 An incomplete form or a single error will prolong the tax refund process.
-If you submit a perfect form without any errors, you will get your refund in the appropriate timeframe.
+If you submit a perfect form without errors, you will get your refund within the appropriate timeframe.
 However, any mistake can add a few months to the process because those tax returns require special handling.

 Choose Direct Deposit